Caterers plastic-free guide

 When it comes to eliminating single-use items, it's important to apply the waste hierarchy of avoid, reuse, switch - in that order.
-This means we should be looking for ways we can reduce and reuse, before looking for another single-use alternative.

 Here, we guide you on how this hierarchy can be applied to the most common single-use catering items: